Local Wildlife Site

 Wildlife

-This narrow strip of rough grassland lies betwen Twickenham Road and the railway, just east of Twickenham Bridge.
-It was formerly part of the Old Deer Park, but is now cut off from the Old Deer Park Recreation Ground by the main road.
-The southern part of the meadow, beside the River Thames, floods regularly.
-The sward is rather rank and not particularly diverse, but is likely to support some interesting invertebrates.
-A few willows (Salix sp.) add variety to the habitat.
-The drier, northern part of the meadow has a slightly better range of wild flowers, including spotted medick (Medicago arabica).
-A number of trees, including oak (Quercus robur), beech (Fagus sylvatica) and poplar (Populus sp.) have been planted.
-The old brick walls of the railway viaduct support some interesting plants including, pellitory-of-the-wall (Paretaria judaica), ivy-leaved toadflax (Cymbalaria muralis) and four species of ferns: wall-rue (Asplenium ruta-muraria), maidenhair spleenwort (A. trichomanes), male-fern (Dryopteris felix-mas) and hart's-tongue (Phyllitis scolopendrium).
+The wet grassland is not particularly diverse, but it likely supports some interesting invertebrates.
+A few willows add variety to the habitat.
+A little further east the drier part of the meadow has a better range of wild flowers, including spotted medick.
+A number of trees, including oak, beech, poplar, wild cherry and horse chestnut have been planted and are now well established.
+Between the trees are areas of scrub.
+Species (some of which are planted) include hawthorn, hazel, dog-rose and bramble.
+A variety of tall herbs also occur around the trees and shrubs.
+The old brick walls of the railway viaduct support some interesting plants including pellitory-of-the-wall, ivy-leaved toadflax and four species of ferns: wall-rue, maidenhair spleenwort, male-fern and hart's-tongue.
 The first two of these are scarce in London, usually growing only on old walls such as this.

 No photo yet available for this site